cs124/labs/Lab4_LargeLanguageModelsChatGPT.md

 1. Forward Pass

 We will set our initial weights to be $w_1 = 2, w_2 = -1, b = 1$.
-Let's say we have a training example $(x_1, x_2, y_true) = (4, -3, 10)$.
+Let's say we have a training example $(x_1, x_2, y_{true}) = (4, -3, 10)$.
 Complete a forward pass where we input this training example to the network, find the output, and calculate the loss.
 You may find it helpful for the next part to draw out a computation graph and define intermediate variables (for example, you might define $w_1 x_1$ as the variable $h_1$).
 Also make sure to add a node for the final loss $L$ after $y$.
 We also provide this [spreadsheet](https://docs.google.com/spreadsheets/d/1Co0qEW51ERu_j5wYXb1cVUTHX37-HD2RR7_ZZjEX9hM/edit?usp=sharing) to help you keep track of/calculate the variables needed throughout the problem.

 2. Backward Pass